e-commerce testing techniques intoduction:

-Planning, designing, and finally building an eCommerce website is a time taking and complicated process.
-If we take no step to ensure the functionality of the app, all the efforts and the time spent to build the application will go in vain.
-Testing an eCommerce website requires domain knowledge and different website testing techniques.
-In this article, we have mentioned some critical e-Commerce testing techniques that can fuel up your testing process.
+Design, designing, and building an eCommerce website is time-consuming and complicated.
+If we take no steps to ensure the app's functionality, all the effort and time spent building the application will be fruitless.
+This article has mentioned some critical e-Commerce testing techniques to fuel your testing process.

 Structure Of An E-com Site: